 This is crucial to food costs—the higher the cost of the food, the lower the profit of your restaurant.
 So, more and more chefs are following a "root to leaf" approach.
 This means using every single bit of the vegetable.
 The “root and leaf” approach has brought onto restaurant menus a variety of dishes consisting of unusual ingredients.
 That is, the ingredients are familiar to everyone, but now chefs also use the bits people usually throw away.
 Weird?
 Well, there are even cookery books dedicated to the "root to leaf" approach.
 For example, carrot tops are now often used to make pesto sauce.
 Here is a trend that will undoubtedly grow and expand in 2018.

 As you know, Asian cuisine has long been adored by people from all over the world.
 First, there was the sushi boom; then American restaurants started offering dishes from Thai and Vietnamese cuisines.
 Today it's the turn of Korean cuisine, which has gained in popularity over the past few years.
 And restaurateurs forecast that in 2018 this will rise even further in the USA.
 It’s not just about new Korean dishes.
 Chefs are researching the history of the authentic national cuisine in order to bring its philosophy to the modern diner.
 To any fan of Asian food who hasn’t yet truly explored Korean food, this will be a very welcome addition.
+Speaking of, you need to start looking for a chef way before your opening day.

 Breakfast time anytime

 For many, breakfast is a true ritual which can last a couple of hours.
 Sometimes, it turns into lunch.
 This is why variations on breakfast menu ideas are going to be seen more often in restaurants in 2018.
 They are already very popular, with people wanting to eat breakfast and not just in the morning but all day long.
 And we don’t mean cereal with milk, or regular toast and jam.
 The “morning” menu now offers masterpieces to diversify the standard idea of breakfast.
 Among the list of dishes, you’ll find coconut milk tapioca, rice with salmon caviar and Japanese omelet, poached egg with a hot sandwich and many more unusual varieties of healthy and delicious food.
 For example, breakfast is a great category for all types of seeds: chia, pumpkin, flax, etc. They go perfectly with oatmeal, granola, yogurt, and even jam.
-So this option could bring your restaurant more clients, including vegetarians, and you’ll make more profit.
+So this option could bring your restaurant more clients, including vegetarians, and increase restaurant guest checks.

 The bowl becomes the plate